Escoto/PatternDesign/ObserverExample/README.md

-﻿# Strategy Pattern / Decoupling Behaviors  /  Encapsulated Behaviors
+﻿# The Observer Pattern
-I created this library to practice how to separating what changes from what stays the same.
+Practicing by example the Observer pattern with a weather simulator.

 ## NOTES